Travel on a Holt Heritage Tour this Summer! Learn More →

 Thank you for making sure that these children have the essential skills they need to make a healthy meal and live independently someday!

 Children are hungry because of skyrocketing food prices.
-But just $1.50 feeds a hungry child for one day.
+But just $1.50 a day feeds a child who would otherwise go hungry.

 Stories Up Next